awsdocs/aws-encryption-sdk-docs/doc_source/concepts.md

 You can use a single keyring or combine keyrings of the same type or a different type into a *multi\-keyring*\.
 The [multi\-keyring](choose-keyring.md#use-multi-keyring) returns a copy of the data key encrypted by each of the wrapping keys in each of the keyrings that comprise the multi\-keyring\.
 When you use a multi\-keyring to encrypt data, you can decrypt the data using a keyring configured with any one of the wrapping keys in the multi\-keyring\.

-For details about working with keyrings, see [Using Keyrings](choose-keyring.md)\.
+For details about working with keyrings, see [Using keyrings](choose-keyring.md)\.

 Keyrings in C and JavaScript are compatible with master key providers in the AWS Encryption SDK for Java and the AWS Encryption SDK for Python\.
 However, you must specify the same key material and use a keyring that is compatible with the master key provider, subject to language constraints\.
 Any minor incompatibility due to language constraints is explained in the topic about the language implementation\.
-For details, see [Keyring Compatibility](choose-keyring.md#keyring-compatibility)\.
+For details, see [Keyring compatibility](choose-keyring.md#keyring-compatibility)\.

-## Algorithm Suite<a name="crypto-algorithm"></a>
+## Algorithm suite<a name="crypto-algorithm"></a>

 The AWS Encryption SDK supports several [algorithm suites](supported-algorithms.md)\.
 All of the supported suites use Advanced Encryption Standard \(AES\) as the primary algorithm, and combine it with other algorithms and values\.